romaing/replication/README.md

 http://composant.gires.net/

-Version for joomla 1.7, 2.5 and 3.x
+For joomla 1.7, 2.5 and 3.x
 -----------

 The com_replication extension for Joomla! will replicate your site's files and database.

-"Replication" was the first Joomla extension to replicated the entire Joomla! website (files, directories) and / or database to or from another site.
+"Replication" was the first Joomla extension to allow you to copy your entire Joomla! website (files, directories) and / or database to or from another site.

 It can be used to copy a pre-production environment to or from a production environment on the same or separate servers, and on dedicated or shared servers inc. commercial hosting environments.